How to use competitive intelligence for better content marketing

 A screenshot capturing Google Search Console results

 1. Analyze your competitor’s website to find out which keywords they rank for and their respective search positions.
-You can use tools like Ahrefs’ Site Explorer to gather this data.
+You can use generally tools like Ahrefs’ Site Explorer to gather this data.

 2. Compare both, the keywords and search positions, to identify opportunities to add new keywords to your content and outrank your competition.
 To increase traffic, you should aim to rank in the top 10 search results for relevant keywords.